adambard/learnxinyminutes-docs/ada.html.markdown

---  Ada compiler's accept compilation units which can be library packages, --  tasks, sub-programs, generics, etc. with Ada.Text_IO;  --  Get access to a library package.
+--  Ada compiler's accept compilation units which can be library packages, --  tasks, sub-programs, generics, etc.

+--  This is where "context clauses" go, these can be pragmas or ```with``` --  statements. with Ada.Text_IO;  --  Get access to a library package.

 procedure Hello is
 begin